I love the Book of Mormon. I thank God for revealing it. It is, to me, miraculous evidence of God’s love for His children.

 33 O Lord, wilt thou encircle me around in the robe of thy righteousness!
 O Lord, wilt thou make a way for mine escape before mine enemies!
 Wilt thou make my path straight before me!
 Wilt thou not place a stumbling block in my way—but that thou wouldst clear my way before me, and hedge not up my way, but the ways of mine enemy.

 34 O Lord, I have trusted in thee, and I will trust in thee forever.
 I will not put my trust in the arm of flesh; for I know that cursed is he that putteth his trust in the arm of flesh.
 Yea, cursed is he that putteth his trust in man or maketh flesh his arm.

 35 Yea, I know that God will give liberally to him that asketh.
 Yea, my God will give me, if I ask not amiss; therefore I will lift up my voice unto thee; yea, I will cry unto thee, my God, the rock of my righteousness.
 Behold, my voice shall forever ascend up unto thee, my rock and mine everlasting God.
 Amen.

-This psalm provides a righteous pattern to follow in one’s own daily walk: humility before God, acknowledgement of dependence upon Him, remembrance of His great blessings, realization that God seeks to change us into someone better than we were, commitment to be better, prayer unto God for His continued support, and words of sincere worship.
+This psalm provides a righteous pattern to follow in one’s own daily walk — humility before God, acknowledgement of dependence upon Him, remembrance of His great blessings, realization that God seeks to change us into someone better than we were, commitment to be better, prayer unto God for His continued support, and words of sincere worship.

 It’s a special chapter that I look forward to reading every time I begin the Book of Mormon anew.

-The BYU Singers perform Ronald Staheli’s arrangement of “I Love the Lord” composed by Jean Sibelius with lyrics by John Tanner drawn from 2 Nephi 4:
+Listen as the BYU Singers perform Ronald Staheli’s arrangement of “I Love the Lord” composed by Jean Sibelius with lyrics by John Tanner drawn from 2 Nephi 4: